-Today we are looking at “what is your dream job”.
-Like every question it is a common one in Interviews.
+Today we are looking at the famous interview question “what is your dream job.”
+Like every question, it is a common one in Interviews.
 That is what I want to discuss here.
-So I think the most important thing to understand from their Perspective, the way the hiring manager is looking at.
-So when they ask you this question, What is your dream job They are not expecting you to say that the position you’re interviewing for is your dream job.
-And like I did its kind of obvious.
-But I think a lot of people get stressed out, and they’re like okay, well my dream job is being a fighter pilot and this is a customer service job.
-So I’ve got to say the customer service is my dream job.
-And when you do that the hiring manager sees right through.
-It is because customer service isn’t many people’s dream job Just to be honest.
-So the first thing to realize that is it’s okay to admit that your dream job is not the job you’re interviewing.
+So I think the most important thing to understand from their perspective, the way the hiring manager is looking at it.
+So when they ask you this question, What is your dream job?
+They are not expecting you to say that the position you’re interviewing for is your dream job.
+And like I did, it’s obvious.
+But I think many people get stressed out, and they’re like, okay, well, my dream job is being a fighter pilot, and this is a customer service job.
+So I’ve got to say customer service is my dream job.
+And when you do that, the hiring manager sees right through.
+It is because customer service isn’t many people’s dream job, to be honest.
+So the first thing to realize is that it’s okay to admit that your dream job is not the job you’re interviewing for.

-But before I have a trick where you don’t even have to do that.
-You do not even have to admit that let’s take a look at it.
-The way that you do.
-It is you describe your dream job.
-And you answer this question not by giving a title.
+But before, I have a trick where you don’t even have to do that.
+You do not even have to admit it; let’s take a look at it.
+You answer this question not by giving a title.
 So you don’t say fighter pilot or firefighter or veterinarian or billionaire investor anything like that.
 You focus on a general description of the job.
-The things that would make a job a dream job for you.
-And by doing that you can have some similarity to the job you’re interviewing for.
+It would be best if you talked about what would make a dream job for you.
+And by doing that, you can have some similarities to the job you’re interviewing for.

 How to Answer Interview Questions

-And the distinguisher that’s a term I used to mean the thing that sets you apart that most people aren’t doing in their interview answer.
+And the distinguisher that’s a term I used to mean the thing that sets you apart from that most people aren’t doing in their interview answer.
 That is the thing that’s going to make you memorable.
-Is that you’re going to tailor this answer to fit the exact job that you’re interviewing.
-Before you’re going to do it just enough you don’t want to overdo it and sound fake.
+Are you going to tailor this answer to fit the exact job you’re interviewing for?
+Before you do it just enough, you don’t want to overdo it and sound fake.
 You don’t want to say that everything this job offer is your dream job.
-That’s gonna sound crazy.
-Unless, it really is like with the customer service.
+That’s going to sound crazy unless it is like with the customer service.

-An example you don’t want to say my dream job would involve taking service calls and following up with people and writing customer service emails.
+For example, you don’t want to say my dream job involves taking service calls, following up with people, and writing customer service emails.
 Sounds funny right?
 You don’t want to say that all.
-Because it sounds ridiculous.
-But say that providing great service to people and make well genuinely happy.
+Because it sounds ridiculous, but say that providing outstanding service to people and make well genuinely happy.
 And is that is something you’re passionate about.
 So your dream job, but we certainly incorporate something like that.
-That’d be a great part of your answer right there.
-I have a full example coming up.
-But that’s a good piece.
-If you do something like that, that’s good so again there you showed some overlap.
-Without saying that you dream of being a customer service person, you showed that there are some qualities in common between what you dream of and what this job has.
+That’d be a significant part of your answer right there.
+If you do something like that, that’s good, so again there you showed some overlap.
+Without saying that you dream of being a customer service person, you indicated some qualities in common between what you dream of and what this job has.
 That’s what you’re trying to do.
 And that’s what most people are not doing.

 Answering “What is Your Dream Job ?”

-So here let’s look at another example.
-I think my dream job would be a combination of creating products.
-That is making difference in the world and getting a chance to share them with as many people as I can.
-I was excited to interview for this job, because I knew millions of people use your products every day.
-So you’re doing a lot of things there, at the start you’re doing exactly what I said you’re focusing on a description of your dream job.
-You’re not gonna think ,you didn’t get a job title.
-You didn’t say you wanted to be a head product developer or the director of product development or anything like that.
-You describing characteristics of your job and then you are tailoring it to them that you’re distinguishing yourself by making it fit what they offer.
+So here, let’s look at another example.
+I think my dream job would be a combination of creating products, Products that are making a difference in the world—and getting a chance to share them with as many people as possible.
+I was excited to interview for this job because I knew millions of people use your products daily.
+So you’re doing a lot of things there.
+At the start, you’re doing what I said; you’re focusing on a description of your dream job.
+You’re not going to think you didn’t get a job title.
+You didn’t say you wanted to be a manager of the product developer or the director of product development or anything like that.
+You describe your job’s characteristics, and then you are tailoring it to them that you’re distinguishing yourself by making it fit what they offer.
 They know you’re excited about them.
 And you have been showing you did some research.
 Also, you saw that their products have an audience and millions of people.
 And you have a genuine reason for wanting to come in there.

-I think that would be exciting see what you did there.
+I think that it would be exciting to see what you did there.
 That you’re admitting your life would be different with the ten million dollars.
 Because it would, you’re going to go somewhere tropical.
-That was just my example that’s what I would do.
+That was just my example; that’s what I would do.
 But then you’re showing that you’re still passionate about software development.
-You’re not saying “give me that ten million dollars and I’ll never touch a computer again, because I hate this.”
+You’re not saying, “give me that ten million dollar, and I’ll never touch a computer again because I hate this.”
 You’re saying I would start an agency.
 And this stuff is pretty cool.
 And “I would love to have the freedom to kind of experiment.
-Spend all my free time on I’m working on this on my own terms.
+Spend all my free time on I’m working on this on my terms.
 Instead of having an employer.” that shows that you’re passionate about the underlying subject.
 And that is going to get you hired for a software engineering position for a company.
 They’re not going to be scared of that.
 Of course, they’re going to love that.

-So again try to make it overlap a little and use some methods I’ve talked about here.
+So again, try to make it overlap a little and use some methods I’ve discussed here.
 And you will have yourself a great answer to this question.

-If you have any comments on this if you need help with this or if you’ve tried it and you have a specific story to share I love hearing those leave a comment below.
-Thank you for reading and do share with your friends and family.
+If you have any comments on this, if you need help with this or if you’ve tried it and have a specific story to share, I love hearing those leave a comment below.
+Thank you for reading, and do share with your friends and family.
 Thank You for reading What is Your Dream Job